akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+## Day 198: Thursday September 16, 2021

+**Pomodoros Completed**: 4

+**Progress**:
+- [x] Review study session notes
+- [x] Continue RB101 Outline
+  - [x] Fix Outline

+**My Feelings**: On busy days I'm trying to find time where I can, even if it's not part of my normal routine.
+Squeezed a couple hours in this evening, I think that should help keep me caught up.
+Seems that a little bit every day is better right now than meeting a weekly quota.
+Retention is what I need for the assessment.

 ## Day 197: Wednesday September 15, 2021

 **Pomodoros Completed**: 4